Home Digital Collections Baptist State Convention of NC Digital Collection

 description

 From a series.
-Sermon given by a man about the Book of Job and those who attempt to comfort Job during his time of need.
+Sermon about the Book of Job (and one verse from James) and those who attempt to comfort Job during his time of need.
 Book of Job is described as the most unusual book in the Bible, in which none of the characters are Jewish.
-Job and the author of the book are characterized as liberal.
-Job has not sinned in proportion to his suffering, causing him to doubt his faith in God and question his teachings.
-Yet Job listens and understands why he deserves such punishment.
-A theologian never directly says what they mean, so Eliphaz merely implies that Job sinned, but will never outright say that.
+Job's culture associated prosperity with God's blessing and suffering with sin.
+Job has not sinned in proportion to his suffering, causing him to question that philosophy.
+Each of Job's counselors are analyzed.

 This project was supported by a Recordings at Risk grant from the Council on Library and Information Resources (CLIR).
 The grant program is made possible by funding from the Andrew W. Mellon Foundation.